rive-app/rive-unreal/README.md

+# Important Announcement

+We’re rewriting our Unreal Engine integration to deliver significantly better performance, and it’s already showing a 4x speed boost.

+To focus on this effort, we’re temporarily pausing support and no longer recommending this version of the Rive x Unreal plugin, which was released as an experimental preview.
+If you’re evaluating Rive, the [Rive C++ Runtime](https://github.com/rive-app/rive-runtime) is the best way to gauge our performance and stability.

+Since we started working with Unreal Engine last year, we’ve learned a lot and made key hires with deep Unreal experience.
+This rewrite reflects that progress.

+We’re sharing this now to be transparent, especially for teams considering Rive with Unreal Engine.
+A better, faster integration is on the way.
+We’ll share more technical details in an upcoming blog post.

 # Rive Unreal

 An Unreal runtime library for [Rive](https://rive.app).
 This is currently an Alpha for Mac and Windows installs of Unreal.
 We're hoping to gather feedback about the API and feature-set as we expand platform support.